The Importance of Log Management and Cybersecurity

 LOG FORMAT DIFFERENCES

 Many organizations struggle with log management because source types often use different formats.
 These include comma-separated or tab-separated text files, databases, Syslog, Simple Network Management Protocol (SNMP), Extensible Markup Language (XML), and binary files.
-This can make attempting to download and correlate information difficult since some formats may not align with others.
+This can make downloading and correlating information difficult since some formats may not align with others.

 WHAT IS LOG MANAGEMENT INFRASTRUCTURE?

-With the right log management infrastructure, you can better manage and prioritize alerts to create a more focused cybersecurity monitoring and risk remediation program.
+You can better manage and prioritize alerts with the right log management infrastructure to create a more focused cybersecurity monitoring and risk remediation program.
 Log management infrastructures establish a single source of data that enables you to more efficiently and effectively detect, mitigate, and report cybersecurity risks.

 SYSLOG-BASED CENTRALIZED LOGGING SOFTWARE